sumanmandal1992/Online_Exam/README.md

+# Introduction
 ### This project have been created using nodejs, javascript, css and html.
 Run this project as "node index.js", the server will be created.
+You have to have nodejs and mariadb installed in your machine.

 # Requirments